JonMinton/AQMEN_Data_Vis_Workshop/README.md

 the figures subdirectory of the folder.

 ## ***Suggested Task***
+- View the R script file, available [here] (https://github.com/JonMinton/AQMEN_Data_Vis_Workshop/tree/master/additional_material/chickweight_code_example.r), and for each ggplot command write down your guess about what the visualisation will produce.
+- Compare your guesses to the figures produced, available in the figures subdirectory.
+How many did you guess correctly?
-- Download the R script file, and the associated figures, and reproduce the figures using the script
+-Download the R script file, and the associated figures, and reproduce the figures using the script.